jeremyreeder/gridscout/docs/index.md

 actual printed maps and overlays are advantageous.
 They work independently of power and communication grids.
 They're durable, highly portable, and low-maintenance.
 Fancy technology has its place, but printed maps excel in the field.
-With GridScout™, you can apply the technology without the vulnerabilities.
+With GridScout™ Mapper, you can apply the technology without the vulnerabilities.
 That is, it puts your computer and the Internet to good use now, and it helps you record on more durable media the information that you'll need later.